thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 02 October 2022
+### Daily Rundown on Monday, 03 October 2022

-- The average temperature today is 15.76˚C;
+- The average temperature today is 16.28˚C;
-- With highs of 17.41˚C and lows of 10.11˚C.
+- With highs of 18.38˚C and lows of 8.36˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->